 Photography gives me an opportunity to pursue my love of the outdoors and an excuse to spend my time chasing light around the country.
 Both my camera and my fly rods have taken me to some wonderful places I might not have seen otherwise and I am continuing to allow them to lead me to even more.

-His specialties are photographing the Smoky Mountains, the desert southwest and the greater Yellowstone area, but his acquisition of a Four Wheel Camper and a Toyota Tacoma have allowed him to spend more time on the road in relative comfort and expand his range to include the entire continental US.
+My specialties are photographing the Smoky Mountains, the desert southwest and the greater Yellowstone area, but my acquisition of a Four Wheel Camper and a Toyota Tacoma have allowed me to spend more time on the road in relative comfort and expand my range to include the entire continental US.

-He is fortunate to have won various awards and his work has been published in books, on magazine covers, calendars and in newspaper articles.
-He is a member of the Georgia Nature Photographers Association, is active in online photography sites, and is a moderator on several Nikonians forums.
+I am fortunate to have won various awards and my work has been published in books, on magazine covers, calendars and in newspaper articles.
+I am a member of the Georgia Nature Photographers Association, am active in online photography sites, and am a moderator on several Nikonians forums.

 Being able to experience and explore the natural world in pursuit of these ends is truly a wonderful thing.
-As the years take their toll on our bodies it seems more and more of the wild places are inaccessible to us, but that is as it should be, and the wild must be kept wild for future generations to enjoy.
-We must always remember that this beauty is not only here for us to appreciate but also for us to preserve.
+As the years take their toll on our bodies it seems more and more of the wild places are inaccessible to us, but that is as it should be.
+The wild must be kept wild for future generations to enjoy.
+May we always remember that this beauty is here not only for us to appreciate but also to preserve.